sendgrid/wordpress/trunk/readme.txt

 1. Upload the WordPress SendGrid Plugin to the /wp-contents/plugins/ folder.
 2. Activate the plugin from the "Plugins" menu in WordPress.
+3. Create a SendGrid account at <a href="http://sendgrid.com/partner/wordpress" target="_blank">http://sendgrid.com/partner/wordpress</a>
-3. Navigate to "Settings" -> "SendGrid Settings" and enter your SendGrid credentials
+4. Navigate to "Settings" -> "SendGrid Settings" and enter your SendGrid credentials

 To auto install the SendGrid Plugin from the WordPress admin:

 1. Navigate to "Plugins" -> "Add New"
 2. Search for "SendGrid Plugin" and click "Install Now" for the "SendGrid Plugin" listing
 3. Activate the plugin from the "Plugins" menu in WordPress, or from the plugin installation screen.
+4. Create a SendGrid account at <a href="http://sendgrid.com/partner/wordpress" target="_blank">http://sendgrid.com/partner/wordpress</a>
-4. Navigate to "Settings" -> "SendGrid Settings" and enter your SendGrid credentials
+5. Navigate to "Settings" -> "SendGrid Settings" and enter your SendGrid credentials

 == Frequently asked questions ==

 = What credentials do I need to add on settings page =

-SendGrid account credentials.
+Create a SendGrid account at <a href="http://sendgrid.com/partner/wordpress" target="_blank">http://sendgrid.com/partner/wordpress</a> and use these credentials.

 == Screenshots ==